Hye0Ngit/Chisel-Unofficial-Novus/README.md

 Pull Requests
 --

 Pull requests with new features, translations, and bugfixes are very welcome.
-Please make sure to always submit PRs against the ***dev*** branch, not master.

 Do not make PRs that are solely formatting or other aesthetic things.